wnicolass/100_days_of_code/README.md

 ##
 ### Day 12: More Git commands :cat:
 - Renaming branches
-- Removing files with Git rm
+- Removing files with git rm
+- Merge conflicts
+- Undoing changes
+- Remote repo
+- Onwards to Github: What and Why?
+##